MikeMcQuaid/mikemcquaid.com/interviews.md

 layout: page
 redirect_from: /press
 ---
-I sometimes give interviews about open source, Git and GitHub.
+I sometimes give interviews about open source, Homebrew, Git and GitHub.
 Here are some examples:

 #### [Homebrew with Mike McQuaid](https://manifest.fm/1)
 The Manifest, 16th August 2017